 The problem, though, is that there are simply not enough Treasuries to go around.
 London market-makers have noticed instances where not a single ask price (what a trader is willing to accept for selling a security) was listed for certain Treasury securities during the trading day.
 In essence, investors are hoarding these securities rather than demanding a higher price, forcing other investors looking to buy Treasuries to seek riskier securities in a time where risk tolerance is next to nonexistent.
 (Treasury prices have seemed to settle a bit since then, but we have no idea if this will continue or if there will be further disturbances in this market.)
 And, if you couple this with the fact that the Fed is going to ratchet up its asset purchase program, purchasing primarily long-dated Treasuries, there will be even fewer Treasuries available to investors.

-With each passing day, institutions around the world are proving their malleability, doing what they can, within their mandates, to ameliorate the impact of the Coronavirus.
-Over just the last two weeks, for example, the US Federal Reserve cut interest rates, purchased long-dated Treasuries, intervened in commercial paper markets, and even agreed to buy corporate debt, all in the name of fighting this crisis.
-The Fed acknowledged that doing these things would do little to assist global health, but it did so because it felt the need to assuage fears of being asleep at the wheel and not doing all it could to help.
+Every day, institutions around the world are proving their malleability, doing what they can, within their mandates, to ameliorate the impact of the Coronavirus.
+Over just the last two weeks, for example, the US Federal Reserve cut interest rates, purchased long-dated Treasuries, intervened in commercial paper markets, and even agreed to buy corporate debt — all in the name of fighting this crisis.
+The Fed acknowledged that doing these things would do little to assist global health, but it did so because it felt the need to assuage growing fears of being asleep at the wheel and not doing all it could to help.
 Treasury can do the same.